Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Incremental Stability and Performance Analysis

 \subsection{Nonlinear Performance}

-Using standard (Q,S,R)-dissipativity many useful performance notions can be retrieved such as \dltwo-gain performance and passivity.
-Similarly, as we will show, also for incremental (Q,S,R)-dissipativity, incremental versions of these performance notions also follow.
+Using standard (Q,S,R)-dissipativity, many useful performance notions can be retrieved such as \dltwo-gain performance and passivity.
+As we will show, incremental versions of these performance notions can be introduced and analyzed using the results of Section \ref{sec:IncrDissip}.